-All forums are located in Ford Hall room 240 and are held from 12:00pm - 1:00pm, food will be served at these events, students are invited to bring their own beverage.
+All Forums are located in Ford Hall 240 and are held from 12:00 pm - 12:50 pm.
+Food will be served at these events, and attendees are invited to bring their own beverage.

 Each month the Lazarus Center for Career Development publishes a Career Engineering Newsletter with opportunities for engineering students.